The First Car Accident

 It would take until 1896 for the first fatal accident to occur on English soil whereas the first accident in the US occurred five years earlier than this in 1891.
 In the case of the former, the victim, Bridget Driscoll, was struck and killed by an auto-mobile going 4MPH.
 If you’re wondering how Bridget was hit by a raucous vehicle powered by explosions and fire travelling slower than most people walk, according to witnesses of the time, Bridget saw the vehicle “zigzagging” towards her and simply froze out of either fear or utter confusion, which resulted in her being unable to get out of the way.

-So, in the end, there are two possible stories about the world’s first car accident, it’s either, “A lady was horribly crushed in front of her teenage cousin by the invention he created in 1869“, or “A Frenchman smashed into a large stationary object, a wall, like a dumbass at 2 MPH in 1771 and walked away unharmed.”
-We really wish there was more direct evidence of the latter, because the first accident ending in a death is decidedly less humorous.
+So, in the end, there are two possible stories about the world’s first car accident; it’s either, “A lady was horribly crushed in front of her teenage cousin by the invention he created in 1869“, or “A Frenchman smashed into a large stationary object at 2 MPH in 1771 and walked away unharmed.”
+We really wish there was more direct evidence of the latter, because the first one is decidedly less humorous.

 - Lamborghini Cars Were a Result of a Tractor Company Owner Being Insulted by the Founder of Ferrari